 IV.
 FRESH, BOLD AND SO DEF

 HHEC is led by women, and we are particularly interested in highlighting and empowering women in hip-hop to instill a more just and equal playing field.
+It is important to reclaim our stories and counter the dominant narrative within hip-hop culture by acknowledging and celebrating those courageous women leaders.
 There is a handful of celebrity Hip-Hop women role models of which the public is aware, such as Queen Latifah, Eve, Missy Elliot and MC Lyte.
 However, the media and the rap industry have not embraced the wealth of female talent that exists outside this select circle.
 They are on the microphone, off-camera, building schools and community programs, and behind the scenes holding weighty positions at the top of the industry’s professional food chain.
 Yet many remain tucked away, Hip-Hop’s own “Hidden Figures,” as anonymous.
 In our eyes, and those of their community, they are shining stars who should have respectful acknowledgment.
 Their efforts in the United States, and globally demand some type of worldwide wake-up call that will motivate and remind the world that there are women who have bravely navigated Hip-Hop’s sexist system, and became successful at the same time, without having to bare all.
 Fresh, Bold and So Def honors, advocates, and cultivates the contributions and diversity of women in hip-hop.

 V. POLICY + ADVOCACY

 In order for the Hip-Hop Education field to grow and become sustainable, hip-hop must be officially acknowledged by the United States government and established as national cultural treasure worthy of study and practice in K-16 public schools.
-The HHEC has been working closely with politicians, grassroots organization and collectives, parents, educators, and students internationally to integrate hip-hop culture as an interdisciplinary, culturally relevant and responsive teaching subject and tool.
+The HHEC has been working closely with politicians, grassroots organization and collectives, parents, educators, and students internationally to advocate for the integration of hip-hop culture as an interdisciplinary, culturally relevant and responsive teaching subject and tool.